-There is no better way to describe this Baked Sweet Hawaiian Chicken than just saying it is really the best!
+This Baked Sweet Hawaiian Chicken is truly the best!
 Golden chicken coated in a sweet and tangy sauce, with pineapples and bell peppers.
-This chicken is so incredible!
+It is incredible!

 There is no better way to describe this Baked Sweet Hawaiian Chicken than saying it is just the best!
 Golden chicken coated in a sweet and tangy sauce, with pineapples and bell peppers.
 This chicken is so incredible!